 20. Kick back at Bad Ischl

-- Hotel Andreas Hofer: This hotel is located right in the heart of Bad Ischl and offers some great views of the town and the surrounding lakes.
+- Hotel Andreas Hofer: This hotel is located in the heart of Bad Ischl and offers excellent views of the town and the surrounding lakes.

 - Gasthof Zur Post: This hotel is located in a beautiful setting near the edge of a lake, and it offers spacious rooms and a great breakfast buffet.

-- Hotel Schloss Thannegg: This hotel is located in a picturesque castle setting, and it offers luxurious accommodations and amenities.
+- Hotel Schloss Thannegg: This hotel is located in a picturesque castle setting and offers luxurious accommodations and amenities.

 What is the most visited place in Austria?

 The most visited place in Austria is Schönbrunn Palace.
 It’s an enormous palace complex that was once the imperial summer residence of the Habsburg monarchy.
-The palace has beautiful gardens, a zoo, and dozens of rooms to explore.
+The palace has beautiful gardens, a zoo, and dozens of exploring rooms.

 What are the 3 major cities in Austria?